 - Do I personally like the subject enough to spend hundreds of hours in research and production?

 If the answer to these three questions is "yes," there is a good chance that we'll consider releasing a DVD.

 What is your next DVD going to cover?
 Our "V-2 in America" came out in 2010, and it has been a long time since we've produced a DVD set.
-In spite of the long hiatus, production has commenced on our next project, which will commemorate the Bell X-1 and the 70th anniversary of manned supersonic flight.
-We expect to complete and release this project during the winter of 2019.
+In spite of the long hiatus, production has commenced on our next project, which will explore the Bell X-1 and variants.
+We expect to complete and release this project during the summer of 2019.
 Beyond that, we would very much like to tell the fascinating story of the Navaho cruise missile project.

 Did you actually tool up to produce an injection-molded plastic model kit?
 Yes.
 Don't tell my wife, m'kay?

 Who is "rocket.aero?"
 And how did they end up with such a screwy name?
 When the .aero TLD (top level domain) for the aviation industry was first opened up in 2002 we were among the first to snag a name.
 As an FYI, the correct pronunciation of our name is "rocket dot aero," and we keep it all in lower case to piss off our old English teachers.